harrySquires123/Codeforces-Grinding-Heatmap-Extension/README.md

 ## 🧠 What This Is

 This Chrome extension adds a **contribution-style heatmap** to any Codeforces user profile.
-Unlike the official one, this version reflects how many problems you solved each day — not just contests.
+Just like the original one, this version reflects how many problems you solved each day — but alot more.

 ❗ **Note:** This extension is **not on the Chrome Web Store** yet.
 Google requires a **$5 developer registration fee**, which hasn't been paid.